 Equipment that cannot be returned to its correct working condition is replaced and the removed unit sent to GMAv Inc.'s Redmond Support Facility, near Seattle, Washington.
-Located near the Boeing plant, this facility has the responsibility for repairing and returning the systems to service.
+Located near the Boeing plant, this facility has responsibility repairing and returning the systems to service.